PX4/PX4-Autopilot/nuttx/graphics/README.txt

 This directory holds NuttX graphic packages.
 Not all of these packages are implemented at the present, but here is the longer term roadmap:

-  NXWIDGETS - I had originally planned a high level, C++, object-oriented library for
+  NxWidgets - NxWidgets is a higher level, C++, object-oriented library for object-
-              object-oriented access to graphics widgets.
-However, because C++ compilers are not available for some of the targets supported by NuttX, I have decided to implement the entire solution in  C -- that makes the solution much uglier, but works fine on all platforms.
+              oriented access to graphics "widgets."
+NxWidgets is provided as a separate package.
+NxWidgets is built on top of the core NuttX graphics subsystem, but is not a part of the core graphics subystems.
   NXTOOLKIT - A set of C graphics tools that provide higher-level window drawing
               operations.
-The toolkit can be used for window-oriented graphics without NXWIDGETS and is built on top of NX.
+The toolkit can be used for window-oriented graphics without NxWidgets and is built on top of NX.
   NXFONTS   - A set of C graphics tools for present (bitmap) font images.
   NX        - The tiny NuttX windowing system.
 This includes both a small-footprint,
               single user implementaton (NXSU as described below) and a somewhat larger multi-user implentation (NXMU as described below).
 Both conform to the same APIs as defined in include/nuttx/nx/nx.h and, hence, are more-or-less interchangable.
-NX can be used without NXWIDGETS and without NXTOOLKIT for raw access to window memory.
+NX can be used without NxWidgets and without NXTOOLKIT for raw access to window memory.
   NXGLIB    - Low level graphics utilities and direct framebuffer rendering logic.
               NX is built on top of NXGLIB.